 \subsection{Acknowledgements}

-The author thanks Alessio Corti, Diarmuid Crowley, Sebastian Goette, Mark Haskins, Jesus Martinez Garcia, and Dominic Wallis for valuable discussions, and the Simons Foundation for its support under the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics (grant \#488631, Johannes Nordström).
+The author thanks Olivier Debarre, Alessio Corti, Diarmuid Crowley, Sebastian Goette, Mark Haskins, Jesus Martinez Garcia, and Dominic Wallis for valuable discussions, the referee for constructive comments, and the Simons Foundation for its support under the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics (grant \#488631, Johannes Nordström).